The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Introduction

-\looseness=-1 This is the \textit{\yokai{} Learning Environment} (YLE)\footnote{Code available at \url{https://git.hcics.simtech.uni-stuttgart.de/public-projects/Yokai_env}.} -- a novel multi-agent reinforcement learning (RL) environment based on the collaborative card game \yokai{}.
+\looseness=-1 Our solution is the \textit{\yokai{} Learning Environment} (YLE), a novel ZSC benchmark based on the collaborative card game \yokai{}, which has recently been explored in AI research \citep{fernandez2023logical,yang2024yokai}.
 In the YLE, players must collaborate to group face-down cards by colour over multiple rounds without direct communication (see \autoref{fig:teaser}, left).
-Each round, one player privately observes the colour of two cards, moves one of them to a new position on the table, and may place a hint card to communicate information about unobserved card colours to others (see \autoref{fig:turn}).
-Importantly, players may end the game early for a higher reward, but at the risk of losing the game.
-This makes it a high-stakes, all-or-nothing decision that requires strong ToM reasoning to infer card colours from partners' actions rather than first-hand observation.
+Each round, one player privately observes the colour of two cards, moves one of them to a new position, and may place a hint card to communicate information about card colours to others (see \autoref{fig:turn}).
+Hints in YLE can be multi-coloured and thus can be ambiguous.
+Furthermore hints can be placed on \textit{any} of the yet unhinted board cards, including ones whose colour is not on the hint card.
+Hints are thus not required to be truthful.

-\looseness=-1 The design of YLE creates a uniquely challenging coordination task.
-Agents must: (1) remember the colours of moving cards to avoid redundant checks, (2) infer the beliefs and knowledge of others to establish and maintain common ground, (3) interpret teammates' actions and hints as implicit belief updates, (4) use hint cards as grounded communication, and (5) assess when to end early based on inferred shared knowledge.
-These challenges require belief tracking over both space (shifting card locations) and time (multi-round gameplay with limited observability), and together reflect key components of ToM~\cite{premack1978does,clark1996using,pillow1989early,Southgate2007ActionAnticipation,tomasello2010origins} in a dynamic, interactive setting.
-Effectively establishing common ground requires aligning on ad hoc conventions for grouping cards with partners.
-Prior environments, such as Hanabi~\cite{Bard2020Hanabi}, were used to study zero-shot coordination and ToM, but lack the spatial-temporal structure, evolving belief dynamics, and the challenge of ending early based on inferred knowledge.